Creating Reference Columns

 If the Many-to-Many cardinality is chosen, a reference column allows multiple connections of records in a master table with records in a detail table.

 The simplest example is: a Person speaks many Languages while Language has many speakers (Persons).
 Having Persons and Languages tables ready, to implement such a relationship you would need an additional "link" table, say Languages Persons that will refer to a Person as (one)Person - (many)LanguagesPersons and to a Language as (one)Language - (many)LanguagesPersons.

 In edit mode such column will be displayed inside the form, featuring standard Add button next to it to add the selection to the list of choices and the selection made previously beneath the picker., and

 In view mode the column will display comma-separated list of choices, each choice is decorated as a link to a record.
 The column will respect access rights defined for a link table - e.g. if record deletion is disable, the Remove button won't appear for already stored choices.

 Let’s consider in details how TeamDesk creates a multi-reference column, for example, in thedatabase.

 Say you want to add the “Languages” multi-reference column to the “Persons” table.
 When the “Languages” table and Many-To-Many cardinality are selected and saved, TeamDesk will create a link table: “Languages Persons”; two relationships: “(one)Person - (many)LanguagesPersons” and “Language as (one)Language - (many)LanguagesPersons” and, of course, a Multi-Reference column referring to Languages in the “Persons” table will be created.
 A link table and relationships are visible – you can extend the table with new columns and views or modify relationships' settings in any way you need.

 There may be times, when a link table and relations already exist.
 In this case the system will suggest you to use an existing link table or create a new one.

-Next: Converting Many-To-One to Multi-Reference Column
+Next: Converting Single-Reference to Multi-Reference Column